The Landscape Library

 But how do they work?
 The process is actually quite simple, keep reading to read more about how 3D printers work.

-What are the Benefits of 3D Printers for Landscape Architects?
+What are the benefits of 3D printers for landscape architecture?

 3D Model by CASTILLO-FAB for Bjarke Ingels Group.